magerishere/escape_room/README.md

 ## First Steps

-- Run `https://github.com/magerishere/escape_room.git` For Pull project from GitHub in your system.
+- Run `git clone https://github.com/magerishere/escape_room.git` For Pull project from GitHub in your system.
 - Run `composer install` for install needed package.
 - Run `cp .env.example .env` for create a copy of .env.example as `.env` project.
 - Fill the database credentials at `.env` file.